thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 **Availability:**

-- It is assumed there will always be a reasonable amount of team members available to work on the system at any point in the project timeframe, excluding holiday time, so that if a team member becomes unavailable for whatever reason then their tasks can be reallocated to another member.
+- It is assumed there will always be a reasonable amount of team members available to work on the system at any point in the project time-frame, excluding holiday time, so that if a team member becomes unavailable for whatever reason then their tasks can be reallocated to another member.

-- It is assumed that the client will be available to give feedback at all points in the project timeframe.
+- It is assumed that the client will be available to give feedback at all points in the project time-frame.

 **Performance:**